 One of the most popular hostels in the center of Jerusalem is the Cinema Hostel.
-This hostel is located just off trendy Ben Yehuda Street, in a renovated building which once housed the Orion Cinema.
+This hostel is located just off trendy Ben Yehuda Street, in a renovated building that once housed the Orion Cinema.
 When it operated in the mid-20th century, it was one of the leading cinemas in Jerusalem.
 It was officially shut down in the 1990s and stayed abandoned for many years until it became the Cinema Hostel.
 I really loved my stay here!

 Disclaimer: This page contains affiliate links, meaning I get a commission if you decide to purchase through my links, at no extra cost to you.
 I have stayed at Cinema Hostel and recommend it!